Drinkin' Beer. Talkin' God. Amen.: Background and content

 It is the first collaboration between Rice and Florida Georgia Line since they co-wrote the latter's 2012 country music hit "Cruise".

-Rice told to Radio.com he wrote the song with Cale Dodds, Hunter Phelps and Corey Crowder, and mentioned: “We wrote this song before the COVID-19 pandemic, which is crazy because it's almost like God was intervening in the song, said that, ‘Hey y’all, get ready.
+Rice told Radio.com he wrote the song with Cale Dodds, Hunter Phelps and Corey Crowder, and mentioned: “We wrote this song before the COVID-19 pandemic, which is crazy because it's almost like God was intervening in the song, said that, ‘Hey y’all, get ready.
 You're gonna have a lot of time to sit around a fire, drink some beer and hang out with me,’” “It's a special song in that way because it really is a celebration of what 2020 became for us and a lot of other people – slowing down to enjoy these moments with our loved ones and having deeper, more meaningful conversations with each other.”

 Music video

-The music video was released on March 28, 2021, directed by TK McKamy.
-It was filmed at an old granary on Rice's Nashville property, and seized three people open beer and talk about their life next to bonfire.
+The music video was directed by TK McKamy and released on March 28, 2021.
+Filmed at an old granary on Rice's Nashville property, three cowboys open beers and talk about their lives next to a bonfire.

 Rice told to CMT, pointed out the video's characteristic: “We weren't acting or remembering lines — we were just hanging out on my farm as real friends enjoying the night together.
 That's what this song is all about, and it was special to bring it to life.”